-This innovative model for education was designed with the dual purpose of benefiting university students through service-learning experience and low-literacy populations through individualized, consistent tutoring.
-Student Literacy Corps participation has a transformative impact on both the students it serves and the tutors who assist them.
+Created in 1990, this innovative model for education was designed with the dual purpose of benefiting university students through service-learning experience, as well as benefitting low-literacy populations through individualized, consistent tutoring.
+SLC participation has a transformative impact on both the students it serves and the tutors who assist them.

 Making a Difference